ovnanova/arewekawaiiyet/README.md

+# UPDATE: Bluesky is かわいい again, we are so back
+**The bot is now offline.
+Thank you for your service buddy 🫡**

-# Are we kawaii yet?
+_Are we kawaii yet?_

-This repo is for a bot that tracks the Bluesky web repository for the reimplementation of the 'Kawaii Mode' feature.
+This repo was for a bot that tracked the Bluesky web repository for the reimplementation of the 'Kawaii Mode' feature.

-The bot posts to Bluesky every 4 hours regarding the status of the feature.
+The bot posted to Bluesky every 4 hours regarding the status of the feature.

-Upon locating it, it will post an affirmative, update the local GitHub Pages website, and then shut off.
+Upon locating it, it posted an affirmative, updated the local GitHub Pages website, and then shut off.